- Things to Do

 7. Year-Round Whale Watching Cruises - The whale watching off Laguna Beach is exceptional with year round opportunities.
 View giant blue whales in the summer and fall and gray whales in winter and spring.
 Finback whales, minke whales, humpbacks, several species of dolphin, and more viewed year round.
 Newport Landing Whale Watching and Dana Wharf Sportfishing & Whale Watching offer several whale watching cruises daily, and Captain Dave's Dolphin & Whale Watching Safari also provides daily excursions with underwater viewing.
 Fun Fact: The dolphin population off Laguna's coastline exceeds more than that of Florida, Hawaii and the Caribbean combined!

-9. Skimboard one of Laguna's Coves - Skimboarding began in Laguna Beach during the early 1920s when Laguna Beach lifeguards used to skimboard on flat pieces of wood.
+9. Skimboard Shore break - Skimboarding began in Laguna Beach during the early 1920s when Laguna Beach lifeguards used to skimboard on flat pieces of wood.
 Since then, the sport has only gotten bigger and bolder.
 Head to Victoria Beach to see where it all began.
-Equipment rentals are available from several surf retailers around town.
+Read more about the history of skimming here.

 10. One-of-a-Kind Shops and Galleries - Laguna Beach is home to more than 100 galleries and one-of-a-kind shops.
 The artists' village offers the complete spectrum of fine art in a casual walking environment.
 Whether you're in the mood to shop for home furnishings, jewelry, surf wear, gifts or just window shop, there are many options including ready-to-wear art and unique designer accessories.

 12. Treasure Island Park - Located on the grounds of the five-star Montage Laguna Beach, this pristine park overlooks Laguna's beautiful coast.
 Enjoy an art lesson on the cliffs, a picnic on the grass, or just stroll and enjoy the sun as you watch the waves below.

 13. Festival of Arts - This juried fine art show features original artwork by 140 of Southern California's most accomplished artists.
 Find unique works of art, perfect for your home or business.
 Enjoy art workshops, tours, entertainment and a variety of special events for one admission price.
-Open July and August.
+The Festival of Arts runs all summer.